1986SebastianSosa/SFCC-Study-Guide/partner_learning_camp/isml.md

     - `address_fr_FR.properties` will override `address.properties` when the selected locale is France in the Storefront
     - To render localized strings we use the `dw.util.Resource` API
         - `${Resource.msg('msg.no.saved.addresses','address', null)}`: Key, Bundle, Default
+- The en_US identifier in the URL tells the site wich resource bundles to use and which localized templates